 Resource Management Processes

-Now that we have some definitions in place, here we will further break down how to effectively engage in the resource management process.
+Now that we have some definitions in place, here we can begin the actual resource management process..
+Here’s the steps you’ll need to take:

 Starting date and ending date – the actual dates when the project or task is set to start and when it is expected to finish.